-This scholarship program is applicable to those students who are available to start their academic studies in the UK by the start of the UK academic year in September/October 2019.
-The scholarship is open to a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.
+This program is applicable to those students who are available to start their academic studies in the UK by the start of the UK academic year in September/October 2019.
+The grant is open to a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person.

-Students who are unable to afford to study in the UK without this scholarship or who not have studied or worked for one (academic) year or more in a high-income country are invited to apply.
+Students who are unable to afford to study in the UK without this application or who not have studied or worked for one (academic) year or more in a high-income country are invited to apply.